INFORMSJoC/2023.0107/README.md

 ## Description

 This repository contains the problem and solution data used for the experiments in the paper.

-Moreover, the algorithm MAPLE script is included.
+The file `/script/PSP+LL.mw` is a [MAPLE](https://www.maplesoft.com/products/Maple/) worksheet that defines a series of procedures and then calls them.
+The commands should be executed sequentially.

 ## Problem Data Format